Bradstock/bradstock-production/src/pages/logistics.md

   content: Camp Pa Qua Tuck allows Bradstock to offer camping for festival goers so
     they can stay the weekend and enjoy the festivities.
-As guests of the Camp, Bradstock Chiefs expect that those staying over night will be respectful of all Camp property, the Camp's neighbors and of other campers.
-If not, Bradstock reserves the right to immediately expel unruly campers from camping and from the festival without refund. <br><br>The camp explicitly prohibits:<br>- Open campfires<br>- Boating or swimming in Kaler's Pond<br>- Entry into camp buildings other than showers/toilets for campers<br><br>We expect the privilege to camp will not be abused by our peace-loving &amp; considerate Bradstock family.
+As guests of the Camp, Bradstock Chiefs expect that those staying over night will be respectful of all Camp property, the Camp's neighbors, and other campers. <br><br>If not, Bradstock reserves the right to immediately expel unruly campers from camping and from the festival without refund. <br><br>The camp explicitly <strong>prohibits</strong>:<br>✗ Open campfires<br>✗ Boating or swimming in Kaler's Pond<br>✗ Entry into camp buildings other than showers/toilets for campers<br><br>We expect the privilege to camp will not be abused by our peace-loving &amp; considerate Bradstock family.
   alt: Bradstock Camping Logo
   title: Camping
   icon: true